keboola/component-hibob/README.md

 In Destination settings, you have an option to chose `Full Load` or `Incremental Load`.
 If Full load is used, the destination table will be overwritten every run.
 If incremental load is used, data will be upserted into the destination table.

+For Employees endpoint, you can specify the `custom_fields` parameter.
+This parameter takes a list of custom fields that you want to include in the output.
+More information about custom fields can be found in the [HiBob API documentation](https://apidocs.hibob.com/reference/post_people-search).

 **Example configuration:**